 When you wake up in the morning, are your wrists bent toward you?
-I noticed that when I sleep I like to bring my arms in and my wrists are always bent.
-This causes strain on my wrists and after wearing something that forces me to not bend my wrists all night, the pain in my wrist was drastically reduced.
+I noticed that when I sleep, I like to bring my arms in, and my wrists are always bent.
+This causes strain on my wrists, and after wearing something that forces me to not bend my wrists all night, the pain in my wrist was drastically reduced.

 Now, wearing the actual brace took some time to get used to.
-Be sure to not have it on too tightly at night otherwise you'll cut off the circulation to your hand and it'll swell up like a balloon (I've done it, and it's not pretty).
-You want one of the braces that has the metal plate in it, to keep the wrist from being able to bend.
+Be sure not to have it on too tightly at night otherwise, you'll cut off the circulation to your hand, and it'll swell up like a balloon (I've done it, and it's not pretty).
+You want one of the braces that has the metal plate in it to keep the wrist from being able to bend.

 Yoga and Pilates for the Wrist

 This is my most recent endeavor to help strengthen my wrist.
-I used to practice Poi and staff spinning, but recently i've begun to pick up Yoga and Pilates.
+I used to practice Poi and staff spinning, but recently I've begun to pick up Yoga and Pilates.

 I haven't been practicing either for an extended time, so the only thing I can say is that occasionally my wrists will not be able to perform as I would like them.
-Be sure to not push your wrists too far, too fast.
+Be sure not to push your wrists too far, too fast.
 You don't want to push your wrist back a step and injure it.

-Some of these may seem like bothersome steps, but after seeing my wrists improve and being able to do more of what I love doing, I now put as much effort I can into strengthen and stretching out my wrists as I can (as well as all my other muscles).
+Some of these may seem like bothersome steps, but after seeing my wrists improve and being able to do more of what I love doing, I now put as much effort as I can into strengthening and stretching out my wrists as I can (as well as all my other muscles).